 But all summer, I’d also been toying with the idea of using another berry in a savoury salad, like these two, both with strawberries:

-Leche de tigre is the marinade sauce or milk that you get after making a ceviche.
-Some serve it along with the fish, some serve it separately in a glass.
+Some serve leche de tigre along with the seafood in ceviche, some serve it separately in a glass.
 And each Peruvian chef has his own recipe, I know a Peruvian chef of Japanese ancestry (there are many Japanese in Peru) who uses dashi to make his ceviche.
 Dashi is Japanese stock.

 Handy Hints on making the Swordfish, Raspberry and Ají Limo Ceviche

 Make sure it’s super, super fresh!
 And when you slice it, you only want the white part of the fish meat, none of the brown, which will mar the final, clean flavour.
 If you can’t get swordfish, any non fatty fish will do, monkfish would be awesome in this.

 If you can’t get them fresh, frozen ones will do too, especially for the marinade.
 For the ones that are going to be chopped up, don’t worry if they fall apart, that’ll work perfectly fine in the whole ceviche.